 - Bake the blueberry cheesecake muffins for 25-27 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes.
 Serve muffins warm or at room temperature.

 **Helpful tips and common mistakes

 Don't get me wrong, I love a classic blueberry muffin.
-If I had to choose which is my favorite muffin, I’ll choose blueberry 90% of the time (hello lemon poppy! and chocolate!).
-But there a million blueberry muffin recipes already out there so I wanted to make something a little different.
+If I had to choose which is my favorite muffin, I'd choose blueberry 90% of the time (hello lemon poppy! and chocolate!).
+But there are a million blueberry muffin recipes already out there so I wanted to make something a little different.
 Doing what I do best with combining two greats into one, I decided to make blueberry cheesecake muffins.

 Let's dive right in, shall we?
 To get the full cheesecake effect, we're going to make a graham cracker streusel topping for the muffins.
 Combine graham cracker crumbs with butter, sugar, flour, and a touch of cinnamon until the butter is well incorporated.

 Now for the muffin batter.
-The recipe is fairly standard, just mix your dry ingredients then your wet ingredients and combine everything together.
+The recipe is fairly standard, just mix your dry ingredients then your wet ingredients, and combine everything together.
 I used a combination of all-purpose flour and whole wheat but you can use only all-purpose flour if you prefer.
 Stir in fresh or frozen blueberries into the batter and fill your muffin pan halfway.

 They are so good in every way from the cream cheese filling to the graham cracker streusel to the bursting blueberries.
 Tired of your plain blueberry muffins?
 Give this a try and you won't regret it.

 For more muffin inspiration check out these strawberry dark chocolate muffins!